ZhengyuWu0924/ECS150/REPORT.md

   + Append

-    (EDIT HERE)
+    Appending to a file exists only if there first is a redirection

+    signal.
+First check if redirection exists in the original command.

+    If the next character is also a ```>```, then we open the file in

+    append mode, and not in truncate mode.

 + Check error in command

-  According to project requirement, there are three types of
+  According to the project requirement, there are three types of

   errors, as the shell will terminate itself when a library